Olanzapine should be used with caution in:

 Before using this medicine, tell your prescriber of all the medicines you are taking including prescription medicines and medicines you have bought over the counter without a prescription.
 Tell your prescriber if you are taking vitamins or complementary remedies such as herbal products, as these can also interact with medicines.

 If you are taking more than one medicine, these may interact with each other.
 Your prescriber may decide to use medicines which interact with each other if the benefit outweighs the risks.
 In these cases, the dose of your medicines may need to be adjusted or you may be monitored more closely.

 - Medicines used to treat Parkinson's disease or dementia

 - Activated charcoal

-- Medicines known to change the electrical activity of the heart, such as those affecting the heart rhythm (antiarrhythmics) and some types of medicines used in the treatment of mental health problems) and antimalarials
+- Medicines known to change the electrical activity of the heart, such as those affecting the heart rhythm (antiarrhythmics), antihistamines (used in the treatment of allergies), antidepressants, antipsychotics(used in the treatment of mental health problems) and antimalarials

 Common symptoms in overdose include a rapid heart rate, being agitated or aggressive, abnormal movements, problems with speech and reduced level of consciousness ranging from sedation to coma.

 There is no specific antidote for olanzapine.
 Vomiting is not recommended.
 Standard procedures for management of overdose may be indicated, such as gastric lavage (washing of the stomach) or administration of activated charcoal.